jina-ai/jina/docs/concepts/client/transient-errors.md

 1. The built-in **gRPC** retries are limited in scope and are implemented to work under certain circumstances.
 More details are specified in the [design document](https://github.com/grpc/proposal/blob/master/A6-client-retries.md).
-2. If `stream` parameter is set to True (defaults to True), the retry must be handled as below because the `inputs` is consumed by the **gRPC** streaming RPC method and cannot be retrieved without copying or reconstructing the `inputs` from the original source.
+2. If `stream` parameter is set to True (defaults to True), the retry must be handled as below because the result must be consumed to check for errors in the stream of responses.

    ```python
    from jina import Client, DocumentArray